stom66/dcl-whack-a-ghoul/README.md

 A simple mini-game where you boop Ghouls for treats, built for the [DCL Regenesis Labs Vibe Coding Hackathon](https://dorahacks.io/hackathon/dcl-bring-your-vibe/detail).

-I found out about this competitioon roughly 24 hours before the deadline.
+I found out about this competition roughly 24 hours before the deadline.
 I used a lot of AI gen to get this project working, including:

 - ChatGPT for brainstorming and inspiration
 - ChatGPT / Claude via Cursor IDE for code assistance
 - Stable Diffusion for mockup/concept art
 - https://elevenlabs.io for sound effects

+I talk more about my workflow in this video: [https://youtu.be/lUuK7iOSg5k](https://youtu.be/lUuK7iOSg5k)

 This project was created with the Decentrland Creator Hub and Cursor IDE, starting with an SDK7 template repository I use for most projects.
 More info on the template in the various links below.